6 in. 9-GAUGE Steel Landscape Staples - Heavy Duty

-This extra thickness is perfect for extremely hard soils, where standard staples will bend easily.
-The super sharp chisel point also makes for very easy installation.
+The extra thickness makes them a heavy duty landscape staple, perfect for extremely hard soils, where standard staples will bend easily.
+The super sharp chisel point also makes for very easy installation for any kind of fabric in any type of soil.

 No more bent staples!